marczaku/105-unity-basics/2-scripting/slides/README.md

 }
 ```

----

-## 12. Other Useful Ones
+### 2.12.
+Other Useful Ones

 - These all have different use cases.
-- `OnApplicationQuit´ is great for saving data.
+- `OnApplicationQuit´ is great for saving data before the application shuts down.
-- `OnApplicationPause´ is great for pausing the game and opening the pause menu on return.
+- `OnApplicationPause´ is great for pausing the game when the game is minimized and opening the pause menu on return.

 ```cs
 using UnityEngine;